Greetings from Your District Attorney

 S H A L E N A C O O K J O N E S

-I decided to become a lawyer when I was eight years old.
+I knew I wanted to be a lawyer since I was eight.
 In my mind, lawyers were as close to superheroes as real people could get.
-Even though I had only met one lawyer by then, the experience made a lasting impression on me and left me thinking that the lawyer's sole purpose in life was to help people navigate the darkest hours of human crisis and personal controversy.
+Even though I had only met one lawyer by then, the experience had a lasting impression on me and left me thinking that the lawyer's sole purpose in life was to help people navigate the darkest hours of human crisis and personal controversy.
 This one idea has guided my journey as a lawyer for the past two decades and makes me proud to be a member of this noble profession.

 I am not just proud to be a lawyer; I am proud to be a prosecutor.
-Unlike other lawyers whose sole duty is to advocate for a specific person or client, the prosecutor’s duty is to the People.
-According to Rule 3.8 of the Georgia Rules of Conduct, “a prosecutor has the responsibility of being a minister of justice and not simply that of an advocate.”
+Unlike other lawyers whose sole duty is to advocate for their client, the prosecutor’s duty is to the People.
+According to the Georgia Rules of Conduct, “a prosecutor has the responsibility of being a minister of justice, and not simply that of an advocate.”

 “The primary responsibility of a prosecutor is to seek justice, which can only be achieved by the representation and presentation of the truth.
 This responsibility includes, but is not limited to, ensuring that the guilty are held accountable, that the innocent are protected from unwarranted harm and that the rights of all participants, particularly victims of crime, are respected.”

-I am proud to do this job every day and even more proud to do it with and for you, the citizens.
+I am proud to do this job every day, and I am even more proud to do it with and for you, the citizens of this great county.
 Together, we will hold offenders accountable, protect victims of crime and continue to make Chatham County the best it can possibly be.